GenericMappingTools/gmt/doc/rst/source/sample1d.rst

 -----------

-**sample1d** reads a multi-column ASCII [or binary] data set from file [or standard input] and interpolates the timeseries/profile at locations where the user needs the values.
+**sample1d** reads a multi-column ASCII [or binary] data set from file [or standard input] and interpolates the time-series or spatial profile at locations where the user needs the values.
 The user must provide the column number of the independent (monotonically increasing **or** decreasing) variable.
 Equidistant or arbitrary sampling can be selected.
 All columns